 Most used an inline 6 cylinder diesel engine in the 4.0 Litre range.
 Interiors used both forward facing and side seating.

-But as they say, progress marches forward.
-The space efficiency of under-floor or rear engine buses made them much more profitable for operators… here is a late-50’s Hino rear engine model – by the early 1970s, most bonnet buses had been retired.
+But as they say, time marches forward.
+The space efficiency of under-floor or rear engine buses made them much more profitable for operators…here a Mitsubishi-Fuso.
+By the early 1970s, most bonnet buses had been retired.

-However, as they evoke such pleasant memories for most Japanese, many bonnet buses have been refurbished and are being used as shuttles near tourist areas and for excursions.
-This 1968 4WD model Isuzu runs between a train station and a hot springs resort in Iwate Prefecture…
+However, as they evoke such pleasant memories for most Japanese, many have been refurbished and are being used as shuttles near tourist areas and for excursions.
+This 1968 4WD model Isuzu runs between a train station and a hot springs resort in Iwate Prefecture.

 As mentioned before, the sight of one is guaranteed to bring a smile.